History of Estonia: Polish–Lithuanian Commonwealth

 During 1582–83 southern Estonia (Livonia) became part of the Polish–Lithuanian Commonwealth.

-Estonia in the Swedish Empire
+Estonia in the Swedish Empire (1561–1710)

 The Duchy of Estonia placed itself under Swedish rule in 1561 to receive protection against Russia and Poland as the Livonian Order lost their foothold in the Baltic provinces.
 Territorially it represented the northern part of present-day Estonia.

 Livonia was conquered from the Polish–Lithuanian Commonwealth by 1629 in the Polish–Swedish War.
 By the Treaty of Oliva between the Commonwealth and Sweden in 1660 following the Northern Wars the Polish–Lithuanian king renounced all claims to the Swedish throne and Livonia was formally ceded to Sweden.
 Swedish Livonia represents the southern part of present-day Estonia and the northern part of present-day Latvia (Vidzeme region).

-In 1631, Gustavus II Adolphus of Sweden forced the nobility to grant the peasantry greater autonomy, and in 1632 established a printing press and university in the city of Tartu.
+In 1631, Gustavus II Adolphus of Sweden forced the nobility to grant the rural commoners greater autonomy.
+During his rule, in 1632, the first printing press, and the university was established in the city of Tartu.